RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 We must also convince people just because we help educate (Wiki open style) how to grow food, shelter, technology out - to not have 15 cchildren per family and self-regulate / help with the hate and other human conflict problems.

 "There are no passengers on Spaceship Earth.
 We are all crew." - Marshall McLuhan, 1965, in reference to Operating Manual for Spaceship Earth (1963) by Buckminster Fuller

+&nbsp;

+### Real Risk

+We are sitting on a technology bomb.
+We **did not take OpenBSD** path, we went with Linux / Apple / Windows.
+We did not become serious about computer security like OpenBSD Canada project.
+There is no quick fix, we have decades of a mess.

+Peace, love, compassion ae not options.
+And what the fuck is life when they are only secondary concerns?
+When we make war, hate, dehumanization our default behaivor.
+(James Joyce: History is a Nightmare to wake from).

+### We Could have OpenBSD

+We Could have.
+We could have elimminated a lot of faults, crashes, exploits, thefts - and BSD Unix / Berkely *hippies* had all the idealism.
+1995 - but we went with Linux.
+Why - device drivers, hardware support - as much as anything.
+Microsoft ALWAYS had multi-hardware, Apple was closed hardware (their few attempts to open to other hardware makers all ended in dead-end paths).

+We could have OpenBSD .. but we didn't.

+We favored rapid growth and expansion over security